-Dated this day of , 20 HISTORIC PRESERVATION BOARD THE CITY OF MIAMI BEACH, FLORII BY: DEBORAH TACKETT CHIEF OF HISTORIC PRESERVATION FOR THE CHAIR DN STATE OF FLORIDA , COUNTY OF MIAMI-I)SS DADE) 20 Miami Beach, Florida, a Florida Municipal Corporati reservation, NOTARY PUBLIC Miami-Dade County, Florida My commission expires: Approved As To Form City Attorney's Office: () Filed with the Clerk of ()
+Page 7 of 7 HPB21-0495 Meeting Date: March 8, 2022 Dated this day of f, 20 - ! !
+HISTORIC PRESERVATION BOARD THE CITY OF MIAMI BEACH, FLORIDA BY: DEBORAH TACKETT HISTORIC PRESERVATION & ARCHITECTURE OFFICER FOR THE CHAIR STATE OF FLORIDA COUNTY OF MIAMI-DADE))SS) was acknowledged before me this day of 20 by Deborah Tackett, Historic Preservation & Architecture City of Miami Beach, Florida, a Florida Municipal Corporation, on is personally known to me.
+NOTARY PUBLIC Miami-Dade County, Florida My commission expires: Approved As To Form: City Attorney's Office: () Filed with the Clerk of the Hist toric Preservation Board on ()